Greek Mythology Link - by Carlos Parada, author of Genealogical Guide to Greek Mythology

 Aeneas descends to Hades

-After landing once more in Sicily, Aeneas' fleet came to Cumae where Aeneas, led by the Sibyl, descended to the Underworld.
-There he met his father, and also Dido, who reunited with her Tyrian husband, refused to talk to him.
-Some of those whom Aeneas met in the Underworld belong to the past, but others belong to the future, as those from the future lineage of Alba Longa [see also AENEAS IN HADES], and his own son Silvius, who had not yet been born.
+After landing once more in Sicily, Aeneas' fleet came to Cumae where he, led by the Sibyl, descended to the Underworld.
+There he met his father, and also Dido, who, reunited with her Tyrian husband, refused to talk to him.
+Some of those whom Aeneas met in the Underworld belong to the past, but others belong to the future, as those from the lineage of Alba Longa (see also AENEAS IN HADES), or his own son Silvius, who had not yet been born.

 End of journey